Linuxfabrik/monitoring-plugins/check-plugins/mysql-connections/README.md

                          [--defaults-group DEFAULTS_GROUP]
                          [--ignore-name-resolution] [--timeout TIMEOUT]

-Checks the connection usage rate, the rate of aborted connections and if name resolution is active for new connections on MySQL/MariaDB.
+Checks the connection usage rate and the rate of aborted connections in MySQL/MariaDB.
+Also verifies whether name resolution is enabled for new connections, which can impact performance.
+Alerts when connection usage or abort rates exceed acceptable levels.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
   --defaults-file DEFAULTS_FILE
-                        Specifies a cnf file to read parameters like user, host and password from (instead of specifying them on the command line), for example
+                        MySQL/MariaDB cnf file to read user, host and password from (instead of specifying them on the command line).
-                        `/var/spool/icinga2/.my.cnf`.
+                        Example: `/var/spool/icinga2/.my.cnf`.
 Default:
-                        /var/spool/icinga2/.my.cnf
+                        /var/spool/icinga2/.my.cnf.
   --defaults-group DEFAULTS_GROUP
                         Group/section to read from in the cnf file.
 Default: client --ignore-name-resolution
-                        Do not check if name resolution is active.
-Default:
+                        Suppress the warning about active name resolution.
-                        False
+                        Default: False.
   --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds)
 ```